Camille Pissarro: With Monet, Cézanne, and Guillaumin

 Another writer tries to describe elements of Pissarro's style:

 "The brightness of his palette envelops objects in atmosphere ...
 He paints the smell of the earth."

 And though, on orders from the hanging Committee and the Marquis de Chennevières, Pissarro's paintings of Pontoise for example had been skyed, hung near the ceiling, this did not prevent Jules-Antoine Castagnary from noting that the qualities of his paintings had been observed by art lovers.
 At the age of thirty-eight, Pissarro had begun to win himself a reputation as a landscapist to rival Corot and Daubigny.

 In the late 1860s or early 1870s, Pissarro became fascinated with Japanese prints, which influenced his desire to experiment in new compositions.
 He described the art to his son Lucien:

 "It is marvelous.
 This is what I see in the art of this astonishing people ... nothing that leaps to the eye, a calm, a grandeur, an extraordinary unity, a rather subdued radiance ..."

 Marriage and children

 In 1871 in Croydon, England, he married his mother's maid, Julie Vellay (1838–1926), a vineyard grower's daughter, with whom he had seven children, six of whom would become painters: Lucien Pissarro (1863–1944), Georges Henri Manzana Pissarro (1871–1961), Félix Pissarro (1874–1897), Ludovic-Rodo Pissarro (1878–1952), Jeanne Bonin-Pissarro (1881–1948), and Paul-Émile Pissarro (1884–1972).
 They lived outside Paris in Pontoise and later in Louveciennes, both of which places inspired many of his paintings including scenes of village life, along with rivers, woods, and people at work.
+From 1884 they lived at Éragny-sur-Epte, where Pissarro lived for the remainder of his life.
+The house and its surrounding landscape became recurring subjects of his later work.
 He also kept in touch with the other artists of his earlier group, especially Monet, Renoir, Cézanne, and Frédéric Bazille.